Student Employee Resources

-Please put the amount you would like your award increased by on the form.
+Please complete the Federal Work Study Increase Request form to request that your award be increased.
+You will need to specify the amount of increase.
 Your supervisor can help you determine what amount would be appropriate to request based on your wage rate and number of hours worked per week.

-You will receive an email to your UND email with the outcome of the request within 1-3 business days.
+Expect a response to your request via your UND email account within 1-3 business days.
 The FWS contact for your employing department will also be notified.

 Tracking Federal Work Study Earnings

 To view your current earnings under the FWS program, log into the Student Employment FWS Database.

 You will see your earnings for the current academic year or current summer session.
 This database is updated every pay period with the most current earnings.